False Workers’ Compensation Claims Are Rare, But You Should Still Be Wary

 A late injury report is dubious for three reasons.
 The first is that any serious injury would likely have been reported immediately, as this would ensure that the claimant gets the needed medical attention.
 The second reason is that there would have been far too many things that could have further aggravated the injury before it was finally reported.
 Finally, a late report is also subject to corresponding fines and penalties depending on the state you live in.

-None of these reasons should be used as basis to claim that a worker filed a false workers’ compensation claim, but rather, it should be used as a sign that further investigation needs to be conducted.
-You may even want to hire a workers compensation lawyer like the ones at the Williams law firm to help you protect your business from a fraudulent claim.
+None of these reasons should be used as a basis to claim that a worker filed a false workers’ compensation claim, but rather, it should be used as a sign that further investigation needs to be conducted.
+Should an attorney like Williams & Kamb prove that the claim is legitimate, you can at least be assured that you performed your due diligence.